VICSES/do-forwarder/spec.md

 ### :transfer <phone number>
 ### :transfer <name>
+### :transfer
+### :

 Immediately transfer the duty officer phone to the specifier number or name.

+If no number is provided transfer to the sending number.

+The single `:` format is a shortcut to acknowledge a scheduled transfer.

 The number must be a known and approved number.

 The incoming number must be a known and approved number.

+Notify: Current redirect and new redirect.

+### :help

+Provide command summary in response

+Notify: None

+### :source

+Provide details of licence and link to source code

+Notify: None

+### :keep

+Keep the current redirect, disables the schedule.

+The schedule will be resumed after the next manual transfer.

+Notify: Current redirect, next scheduled redirect.

+### :current

+Provides details of current redirect and next two scheduled with times.

+Notify: None